shestakovitch/cityexpert_parser/README.md

 2. In "config.py" you can see a lot of filters.
 For example variables "max_price" and "min_size" or values in "params" dictionary such us "minPrice", "maxSize", "floor", "furnishingArray" etc.

 3. 'params["polygonsArray"]' is responsible for the city's areas.
 By default, in my app it's around the city center.

-By default, this app saves data to output_file="cityexpert_data.xlsx" on your computer.
+4. By default, this app saves data to output_file="cityexpert_data.xlsx" on your computer.
 If you want to save it on your Google Drive:

 You should install gspread.
 Here is a link to the documentation: https://docs.gspread.org/

 Also, you should enable API Access for a Project: https://docs.gspread.org/en/v6.1.3/oauth2.html#enable-api-access

 You will automatically download a JSON file with credentials.
-It may look like this:
+It may looks like this:

 {